jhuaraya/senbapp/README.md

 senbapp
 =======

-SENcha BAse APPlication is a base platform to create web systems using mvc pattern, it is developed with php and SENCHA library
+"SENCHA BASE APPLICATION " is a base platform to create web systems using mvc pattern, it is developed with php and SENCHA library